lukas-h/material-theme/_posts/2016-09-19-use-my-jekyll-theme.md

 ### 4. You're done
 Take a stop on the Github project page.
 Feel free to give a star and share it with others!
 You have questions, feedback or something to improve, mail me or open issues on github.
 Contributions are always welcome.
-Thanks to them who have already helped to improve!
+Thanks to them who have already helped to improve, especially [@varundey](https://github.com/varundey)!
 [See the Github Project](https://github.com/lukas-h/lukas-h.github.io)